klieret/everything-you-didnt-now-you-needed/slides.md

 # Python libraries: Rich, Textual, Rich-cli

 Textualize is one of the fastest growing library families.
-Recently Rich was even vendored into Pip!
+Rich was even vendored into Pip!

 <v-click>